Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/11-API-Generator/Functionality.md

 - **Change Tracking Allowed**
   - Sets a value that indicates whether the entity exposed through the OData API supports change tracking.
 - **API URL**
-  - Shows expected API URL once the API pages are deployed to the environment.
+  - Shows the expected API URL once the API pages are deployed to the environment.

 ### Table Fields